gcanti/fp-ts/docs/modules/IOEither.ts.md

 ## ~~ioEither~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `IOE.Functor` instead of `IOE.ioEither` (where `IOE` is from `import IOE from 'fp-ts/IOEither'`)

 **Signature**